Directly upload screenshots to a SSH server.

 After uploading, the URL is copied to the X clipboard and can be pasted with middle click.

-Install upscrot via pip:
+Then install upscrot via pip:

-sudo pip install -U upscrot
+sudo pip3 install -U upscrot

 If you’re on Arch Linux you can also install [from AUR](https://aur.archlinux.org/packages/upscrot/):